Kyle Isbel Preview, Player Props: Royals vs. Tigers

 - Isbel has 21 doubles, two triples, five home runs and 17 walks while hitting .232.

-- Isbel has had an RBI in 24 games this year (27.9%), including seven multi-RBI outings (8.1%).
-He has also driven in three or more of his team's runs in one contest.
+- Isbel has driven home a run in 24 games this season (27.9%), including more than one RBI in 8.1% of his games and producing three or more of his team's runs on one occasion..

 - In 35 of 86 games this season, he has scored, and eight of those games included multiple runs.